vishal2github/noAdvancedJava/Theoretical_Notes/JDBC/JDBC.md

 ### **Statement interface**

-+ Program will call methods of this interface to execute static SQL queries (non-parameterized queries), i.e., the queries that don't require the user input.
++ Program will call methods of this interface to execute 'static' SQL queries (non-parameterized queries), i.e., the queries that don't require the user input.

 + Few methods under 'statement interface' are:
   + public boolean execute(String query) **_(Call to execute SQL DDL query)_**